ChunTao1999/SSDI/readme.md

 ## Acknowledgments
 This project utilizes the [PiCIE](https://github.com/janghyuncho/PiCIE) framework for unsupervised image semantic representation learning.
-If you use PiCIE in your work, please consider citing their paper.
+We referred to the code in [RedNet](https://github.com/JindongJiang/RedNet) for the semantic segmentation model traning and inference on SUNRGBD dataset.
+Thanks to the authors of above repositories for their work.

 ## Citation
 If you find SSDI useful in your research, please consider citing: